Condensational and collisional growth of cloud droplets in a turbulent environment: Results

-Condensational growth of cloud droplets is subjected to supersaturation fluctuations \citep{2009_Lanotte, 2015_Sardina, grabowski2017broadening, li2018cloud}, which are determined by $T(\xx,t)$ and $q_v(\xx,t)$.
-We first investigate how collision impacts these field quantities and therefore, the condensational growth. \Fig{timeSeries_gravRe50_cond_coa} shows the time series of $T_{\rm rms}(t)$, $q_{v,\rm rms}(t)$, $B_{\rm rms}(t)$, $s_{\rm rms}(t)$, $q_{l,\rm rms}(t)$, and $C_{d,\rm rms}(t)$ with or without collisions.
-We see that the collisional process does not affect fluctuations of most of these quantities except for $B_{\rm rms}(t)$ and $q_{l,\rm rms}(t)$.
-The buoyancy force $B$ is determined by temperature fluctuations $T^{\prime}$, water-vapor mixing ratio fluctuations $q^{\prime}_v$, and liquid-water mixing ratio $q_l$.
-The collision process leads to more intense local variations of $q_l$, which results in larger $q_{l,\rm{rms}}$.
-Therefore, $B_{\rm rms}(t)$ is enhanced by the collision process through $q_l$.
-The enhanced $B$, however, does not affect the flow field since the random forcing dramatically overwhelms the buoyancy force in our simulations.
+Condensational growth of cloud droplets is affected by supersaturation fluctuations \citep{2009_Lanotte, 2015_Sardina, siewert2017statistical, grabowski2017broadening, li2018cloud, abade2018broadening}.
+These fluctuations are governed by temperature $T(\xx,t)$ and by the water-vapor mixing ratio $q_v(\xx,t)$.
+We first investigate how collision impacts these quantities and therefore the condensational growth. \Fig{timeSeries_gravRe50_cond_coa} shows the time series of $T_{\rm rms}(t)$, $q_{v,\rm rms}(t)$, $B_{\rm rms}(t)$, $s_{\rm rms}(t)$, $q_{l,\rm rms}(t)$, and $C_{d,\rm rms}(t)$ with and without collisions.
+We see that the collision--coalescence process affects the fluctuations of these quantities to different degrees.
+Both $T_{\rm rms}(t)$ and $s_{\rm rms}(t)$ increase due to the collision--coalescence process while $q_{v,\rm rms}(t)$ decreases slightly at the late stage of rain formation.
+This can be explained by the response of $C_{d,\rm rms}(t)$ to the collision--coalescence process.
+After about $t=100\,\rm{s}$, the collision--coalescence process becomes dominant.
+Since $s_{\rm rms}(t)$ only increases slightly, $C_{d,\rm rms}(t)$ is determined by $M_1$, as shown in \Eq{condensationRate}. \Fig{a1_gravRe50_cond_coa} shows that $M_1$ decays rapidly as collision--coalescence becomes important.
+This results in a decease of $C_{d,\rm rms}(t)$ by about an order of magnitude.
+The decreasing $C_{d,\rm rms}(t)$ leads to a positive feedback on $T_{\rm rms}(t)$ and $s_{\rm rms}(t)$, and a negative feedback on $q_{v,\rm rms}(t)$.
+The buoyancy force $B$ is determined by temperature fluctuations $T^{\prime}$, water-vapor mixing ratio fluctuations $q^{\prime}_v$, and the liquid-water mixing ratio $q_l$.
+The collision--coalescence process leads to more intense local variations of $q_l$, which result in larger values of $q_{l,\rm{rms}}$.
+Therefore, $B_{\rm rms}(t)$ is enhanced by the collision--coalescence process through $q_l$.
+In our simulations, however, the enhanced $B$ does not affect the flow field since the random forcing overwhelms the buoyancy force in our simulations.
 Thus, collisional growth does not impact the condensational growth in the present DNS.
+This may change when the volume stirring of the flow is replaced by buoyant driving.
+Such driving could be more realistic, especially on larger scales that cannot be accessed in current state-of-the-art DNS.